+'''

 .Data: Object of class "list".
 The class directly extends list, and this slot holds the list data.

+'''

-- frameId: Object of class "character" The IDs of the flowFrames in the filtered flowSet. - filterDetails: Object of class "list".
+filterDetails: Object of class "list".
 Since filterResultList inherits from filterResult, this slot has to be set.
-It contains only the input filter. - filterId: Object of class "character".
+It contains only the input filter.

+filterId: Object of class "character".
 The identifier for the object.

+'''

 Class "list", from data part.
 Class "filterResult", directly.
 Class "concreteFilter", by class "filterResult", distance 2.
 Class "filter", by class "filterResult", distance 3.

+'''
-- [signature(x = "filterResultList", i = "ANY"): Subset to filterResultList. - [[signature(x = "filterResultList", i = "ANY"): Subset to individual filterResult.

-names signature (x = "filterResultList"): Accessor to the frameId slot.
+''' [ signature(x = "filterResultList", i = "ANY"): Subset to filterResultList. [[ signature(x = "filterResultList", i = "ANY"): Subset to individual filterResult. names signature(x = "filterResultList"): Accessor to the frameId slot. parameters signature(object = "filterResultList"): Return parameters on which data has been filtered. show signature(object = "filterResultList"): Print details about the object. '''